-Now is a great time to take the family home out of your business finance facilities and replace it with business
+Now is a great time to take the family home out of your business finance facilities and replace it with business assets as security instead.

 For a great overview of all the main SME funding options, Scottish Pacific and the Australian Small Business and Family Enterprise Ombudsman (ASBFEO) have jointly created an independent, free downloadable Business Funding Guide for SMEs and a more detailed version for SMEs’ accountants and advisers to help small businesses understand which options might best suit their business.

 It’s also important to create a cashflow buffer that helps a business ride out tough times, and also allows business owners to move quickly if they see an opportunity.
 Having the right funding in place should assist with cashflow.

 It’s possible to realise the growth potential in a business by unlocking the cash tied up in invoices or business assets, with invoice funding proving itself as a style of funding that grows in line with the business and adapts to changing needs, without risking the family home.

 With funding secured against the business assets and growing in line with the sales, owners no longer need to wonder whether they can take on that extra work.

 Having that level of confidence in uncertain times gives hard-working small-business owners one less thing to worry about.
 Remember, Australia was last in recession three decades ago, so it will be the first time that many business owners have had to deal with recession conditions.